'We Are Not Ashamed': How Abortion Providers Are Pushing Back Against Stigma and Intimidation

 "The purpose of the videos was obviously to incite anti-choice activity," Willman added.
 "That has been successful."

-Meanwhile, many of these clinics are small and unable to muster the legal support or lobbying resources that Planned Parenthood is able to provide.
+Meanwhile, many of these clinics are small and unable to muster the legal support or lobbying resources that Planned Parenthood can provide.
 And they face a flurry of laws that target abortion providers across the country with debilitating requirements, including burdensome regulations and long waiting times.
 According to the research organization Guttmacher Institute, 25 states have "laws or policies that regulate abortion providers and go beyond what is necessary to ensure patients' safety."

 These obstacles disproportionately impact low-income people and communities of color, who already face severe reproductive healthcare disparities.